ameerabdulaziz/yachts/replit.md

 ## UI/UX

-The design uses Saxdor's official brand colors (Blue Zodiac #0E2047, Silver #CCCCCC, Black #000000) and typography (tussilago for headlines, Plus Jakarta Sans for body text).
+The design uses De Antonio's brand colors (Blue Zodiac #0E2047, Silver #CCCCCC, Black #000000) and typography (Plus Jakarta Sans for body text).
 It features shadcn/ui components with an ocean-themed palette, optimized for mobile devices with a focus on intuitive navigation and modern yacht industry aesthetics.
+De Antonio Yachts is a Barcelona-based luxury yacht manufacturer known for hidden outboard engines, walk-around decks, and distinctive V-shaped hulls.

 # External Dependencies